garnajee/removarr/README.md

 All the files present on the side of Jellyfin are the latest versions that we want to keep.
 So, all we want to remove is everything that is present on the Transmission side but not on the Jellyfin side.

-If the deleted file was in a folder :
+If the deleted file was in a folder:

 - if the folder is now empty, then the folder is deleted
 - if the folder does not contain other files with extension '.mkv', '.mp4', '.avi', '.mov', then the folder is deleted